Dawit1234/student-registration-form-with-discount/README.md

 # student-registration-form-with-discount
+Absolutely, here's a condensed version within the 350-word limit:

-This repository features a dynamic student registration webpage built using HTML, CSS, and JavaScript, offering enhanced functionalities.
+"This repository features a dynamic student registration webpage built using HTML, CSS, and JavaScript, offering enhanced functionalities.

 Key Features: